shankfoo/validity-homework/README.md

 # Step 4: destroy

 4.1 - Execute `03_terraform_show.sh`.
 You will be prompted to confirm terraform destroy.
-It should run successfully, performing a terraform init and terraform show, and generating
-`tf_destroy.log` in the same dir as the script file.
+It should run successfully, performing a terraform init and terraform destroy, and generating `tf_destroy.log` in the same dir as the script file.

 4.2 - (optional) Use the AWS CLI or log in to the AWS web console and confirm resource destruction.

+# Step 5: cleanup

+It's important not to leave sensitive data around:
+5.1 - Delete the `pilot_secrets.tfvars`
+5.2 - Delete the `tf.plan`
+5.3 - Delete the generated `.log` files
+5.4 - Delete the contents of the `/tf/.terraform/` directory

+Thanks!